Akihiro Murayama: Post-title reign

 After losing his title, Murayama faced Takashi Sato at Pancrase 292 on December 10, 2017.
 He lost the fight via first-round technical knockout.

 Muarayama then faced Takaaki Nara at Pancrase 296 on May 20, 2018.
 He won the fight via first-minute technical submission.

 Murayama faced Hiroyuki Tetsuka at Pancrase 302 on December 9, 2018.
 He lost the bout via unanimous decision.

 Murayama then fought Yuki Kondo at Pancrase 312 on February 16, 2020, winning the fight via unanimous decision.

 Murayama next faced Masayuki Kikuiri at Pancrase 320 on December 13, 2020.
 Murayama won the bout via unanimous decision.

 Murayama and Kikuiri were then scheduled for a rematch for the interim Welterweight King of Pancrase title at Pancrase 324 on October 17, 2021.
 Kikuiri won the bout via unanimous decision.

 Murayama then faced Yusaku Kinoshita at Pancrase 327 on April 29, 2022.
 He lost the fight via first-round knockout.

+At Pancrase 330 on December 25, 2022, Murayama faced Hiroki Nagaoka.
+He won the bout via unanimous decision.

+Murayama then faced Genpei Hayashi for the vacant Welterweight King of Pancrase title at Pancrase 334 on June 4, 2023.
+He lost the bout via unanimous decision.